aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ### Create ECR Repository

-Create an Amazon ECR repository to store movie-app image, and note the Repo URI in the output.
-The output is also stored in an env variable called IMAGE_REPO_URI, using your utility function save_var.
+Create an Amazon ECR repository to store movie-app image, set up environment variable for the Repo URI, and note the Repo URI in the output.
 You can choose any name for your repository, in the example here, you chose movie-app-repo.

 ```
 export IMAGE_REPO_URI=$( \